AdguardTeam/dnsproxy/README.md

 ## Usage

 ```
-Usage:
+It can be executed from command line with :
-  dnsproxy -c [Path to the .toml config file]
+ sudo dnsproxy -c [Path to the .toml config file]
 ```

 ## Example configuration file: